hev/aerospike-tech-bootcamp/workshop.md

 ### Pre-requisites

 1. Docker & docker-compose - you probably already have this.
-1. Aerolab version 6.2.0 - the very latest version has some additional dashboars you'll want for this demo.
+1. [Aerolab 6.2+](https://github.com/aerospike/aerolab/releases/tag/6.2.0-0dc1bb4) - the draft release latest version has some additional dashboards you'll want for this demo.

 ### Clone aerospike-monitoring repo